 In a manufacturing facility, for example, a supervisor following gemba techniques will want to spend a significant amount of their time actually on the work floor.
 This will allow him or her to interact directly with employees, see what they do and how they do it.
 During this time they will be able to discover potential problems, listen to proposed solutions, and much more.

-There are a variety of ways to incorporate the ideas behind gemba in most workplaces.
+There are a variety of ways to incorporate these ideas in the workplace.
 Taking the time to learn more about gemba by reading books, articles, and taking training classes is a great way to learn more about the different options within the gemba methodology.
-The most common option is known as conducting a gemba walk.

 Completing a Gemba Walk

 As the name would imply, a gemba walk is when a supervisor or other individual walks through the different work areas to get a good understanding of what is going on.
 This is an excellent opportunity for leaders to take the time to identify safety hazards, learn how different pieces of machinery work, evaluate the conditions of machines, ask questions about processes, and generally learn how things are done.

 Gemba walks should produce a great overview of what is going on in the workplace, and offer management great insights into where there may be improvement opportunities.
 These walks are considered to be one of the 5 lean guiding principles that make up the overall lean management philosophy.

 Each facility will have a different standard, but in general, gemba walks should be completed as often as once per day.
 At a minimum, supervisors should be completing this task several times per week so they are always keeping up with the way things are running on a day to day basis.
 This will also help to ensure they don’t have any surprises should something go wrong in the workplace.